tomsarry/COMP251_A3_TestCases/README.md

 These graphs can become computationally intensive really quickly.
 The paper referenced can be found here: https://ctlab.itmo.ru/~mbuzdalov/papers/cec15-flows.pdf

 A max-flow graph generator can be found in the [FordFulkerson folder](https://github.com/tomsarry/COMP251_A3_TestCases/tree/main/FordFulkerson).
 It must be compiled with the WGraph file provided by the instructors.
+Usage in the command line is as follows: java MaxFlowGraphGenerator n maxWeight.
+The resulting graph will have 6n nodes and any the weight of any edge will be smaller or equal to maxWeight.

 A few tests can be found in the folder ZadehTests.

 | Graph                                                  | Purpose of test                                                            |
 | ------------------------------------------------------ | -------------------------------------------------------------------------- |